nitishrajpandey/frontend-practice-project/README.md

 # frontend-practice-project
-frontend practice project using HTML &amp; CSS
+frontend practice project using HTML &amp; CSS and tailwind